HorizonRoboticsInternal/manipulator-utils/README.md

 This repo contains several modules for the WX250s arm such as
+- Interbotix ROS2 packages
 - Kinematics module
 - Trajectory generators
 - Sim2Real diagnostic tool

+All ROS2-related packages are incorporated as submodules.
+Therefore, be sure to clone the repo with the `--recurse-submodules` flag.

 ### Dependencies